 Fax: (617) 353-3243

 A variety of fellowships, assistantships and grants are available to qualified degree candidates.
-Dean’s Fellowships are multi-year grants for entering graduate students.
-(Students may not apply directly for these fellowships.)
+Dean’s Fellowships offer five years of support (tuition and fee coverage in addition to an annual stipend) for entering post-BA and post-MA PhD students.
+(Students may not apply directly to the Graduate School for these fellowships.)
 In addition to the Dean’s Fellowships, the Department of History of Art & Architecture annually awards a number of teaching fellowships and graduate assistantships (tuition assistance in return for work per week).
-Graduate assistants are usually assigned to the Boston University Art Gallery, the Visual Resources Center, or as research assistants to departmental faculty.
-In addition, small awards are available for graduate students to travel to conferences, workshops, archives, and collections through the Art History Alumni Association Fund and the Patricia Hills Endowed Graduate Fellowship Fund.
+Graduate assistants are usually assigned to the Boston University Art Gallery or as research assistants to the department’s faculty.

 Grants in the Field of American Art

 A number of grants are available for graduate students of American art.
-The three-year Jan and Warren Adelson Fellowship in American Art offers a three-year post-MA fellowship for students applying to the PhD program in American art at Boston University.
-The fellowship includes tuition, fees, health insurance, and a stipend for three years.
-The first year the student focuses on courses and curatorial practice; the second year consists of a teaching fellowship, finishing coursework and preparing for the doctoral examinations; the third year is reserved for taking the PhD qualifying examination and for dissertation research and writing.
 Students engaged in writing dissertations on American Art can apply to the Beaze and Harry Adelson Research and Travel Fellowship for American Art, which will fund dissertation research and travel expenses up to $2500.
 The Raymond and Margaret Horowitz Foundation Dissertation Fellowship is awarded to cover one-year of dissertation research on American Art, in the amount of a $25,000 stipend and $2500 in research and travel expenses.